-Responsible Investment 6
+6 Responsible Investment

 In addition to avoiding prejudice to New Zealand's reputation as a responsible member of the world community, the GSF Act requires the Authority to follow best practice portfolio management and to have an ethical investment policy.
-Climate-related risks and opportunities are also a major focus for the Authority.

 These matters are encompassed under the heading Responsible Investment (RI) which also address environmental, social, and governance considerations and climate-related risks and opportunities.
+Climate-related risks and opportunities are a major focus for the Authority.